Policy and legislation changes

-The Environmental Protection (Chain of Responsibility) Amendment Act 2016 (the Act) was passed by the Queensland Parliament on 22 April 2016 and commenced on 27 April 2016.
+The Environmental Protection (Chain of Responsibility) Amendment Act 2016 (the Chain of Responsibility Act) commenced on 27 April 2016.

-The Act amended the EP Act to enhance environmental protections and give the department greater powers to enforce compliance with existing environmental obligations.
+The Chain of Responsibility Act amended the EP Act to enhance environmental protections and give the department greater powers to enforce compliance with existing environmental obligations.

-The sections below include an overview of the major amendments in the Act.
+The sections below include an overview of the major amendments in the Chain of Responsibility Act.
 For more detail about these amendments, please view the explanatory notes for the Bill and the explanatory notes for amendments moved during consideration in detail.

-While the Act received assent on 27 April 2016, it applies retrospectively to entities that became the holder of an environmental authority (through a transfer) after introduction of the Bill on 15 March 2016.
+While the Chain of Responsibility Act received assent on 27 April 2016, it applies retrospectively to entities that became the holder of an environmental authority (through a transfer) after introduction of the Bill on 15 March 2016.

 Environmental Protection Orders

 An environmental protection order may be issued to a person undertaking environmentally relevant activities to require compliance with environmental obligations.
-The Act broadens the range of persons and companies who may be issued with an environmental protection order by the department.
+The Chain of Responsibility Act broadens the range of persons and companies who may be issued with an environmental protection order by the department.

-The Act enables an environmental protection order to be issued to:
+The Chain of Responsibility Act enables an environmental protection order to be issued to:

 - related persons of the company undertaking the activity and